-Read on to find out about the history of home security, as well as Schlage's important role in it.
+Read on to find out about the history of locks and home security, as well as Schlage's important role in it.

 Records show locks in use some 4,000 years ago in Egypt.
 Fastened vertically on the door post, the wooden lock contained moveable pins, or “pin tumblers”, that dropped by gravity into openings in the cross piece, or “bolt”, and locked the door.
 It was operated by a wooden key with pegs or prongs that raised the number of tumblers sufficiently to clear the bolt so that it could be pulled back.
 This method of locking was the forerunner of modern pin tumbler locks.

 The first wooden lock was discovered in Persia in a security gate in the palace of Sargon II, dating back to 722 to 705 B.C.
 In appearance and operation, it was very similar to the wooden cane-tumbler locks.
 The pegs at the bit end of the key correspond to the bars, or the tumblers, in the bolt.
 When inserted, the pegs lifted the tumblers so the bolt could be retracted and the door or gate could be opened.